 In Nova Scotia, the Mi'kmaw have launched 'moderate livelihood fisheries' for lobster, contested in one part of NS because it operates outside the FOC regulated season and licensing and celebrated in another because of advanced consultations with non-indigenous fishers (Mercer, 2020).
+Six moderate livelihood fisheries are now in operation in NS with FOC agreement (CP, 2022).
 First Nations have developed "a comprehensive management plan for its self-regulated fishery, including safeguards to ensure sustainability.
 These include restrictions on the number of traps that can be set, closed seasons and harvesting rules that prohibit catching lobster under a set size, lobsters with eggs attached, and moulting (soft-shelled) lobsters."
 (Michael, 2020).

 However, these cases remain a small percentage of fishery circumstances, so a scaling up and out of such agreements is required.
 FOC needs the expertise and staffing to engage in such co-management negotiations across all the fisheries, respecting treaty rights.
 Band by band agreements are not favoured by First Nations who are looking for more comprehensive and integrated approaches (Mercer, 2020).
 For them, there are really two component negotiations: nation to nation, and FOC with non-aboriginal commercial and recreational fishers.
 The latter negotiations must be informed by the former.
 Developing the socio-institutional knowledge to conduct such negotiations effectively is challenging for FOC and represents an expansion of skills requirements beyond ecosystem knowledge into human dimensions (HD).
 Research suggests significant needs for utilization of HD information within FOC and provincial agency management functions and the hiring of more HD expertise within departments (cf. Heck et al., 2016).